 (b) Content and availability of the agreement between Customer and potential sub-contracting entities involved in the performance of Customer’s obligations;

 (c) Management of eDocuments presented and made available to the Signer in connection with the signature workflow;

-(i) Monitoring of DRAs in accordance with the Registration Policy defined by RA and the contract between the RA and each DRA; and
+(i) Monitoring of DRAs in accordance with the Registration Policy defined by the RA and the Contract between the RA and each DRA; and

 (ii) Requirements to be met by DRAs regarding Signer authentication and identification and the secure transmission of Signer identification data to the Customer by DRAs.